mjeffin/wireguard-okta/README.md

 One major deterrent for wireguard adoption by enterprises is lack of 2FA.
 There are awesome products like [tailscale](https://tailscale.com/), which offers a zero config VPN solution built on top of wireguard.
 They even have open sourced their [code](https://github.com/tailscale/tailscale).
-You could creat islands of intranet within your corporate network and is a great option for large enterprises.
+You could create islands of intranets within your corporate network and is a great option for large enterprises.

 The aim of this project is to explore wireguard in detail and create a simple system to link wireguard and okta together.
+Small companies who are already using wireguard either manually or via [algo](https://github.com/trailofbits/algo) might find this useful as an added security measure.

-Once okta is integrated, other OIDC providers will be integrated in a generic way and will be exposed as a go package.
+Once okta is integrated, other OIDC providers will be integrated in a generic way and will be exposed as a go package in a new project.

 # High Level Objectives